Pucallpa: History

-Pucallpa was founded in the 1840s by Franciscan missionaries who settled several families of the Shipibo-Conibo ethnic group.
+The city of Pucallpa was founded in the 1840s by Franciscan missionaries who settled several families of the Shipibo-Conibo ethnic group.
 For several decades it remained a small settlement as it was isolated from the rest of the country by the Amazon rainforest and the Andes mountain range.
+In 1901, the First Municipal Council of the City of Pucallpa was established, and in a Municipal Council Session, Mayor Pedro Pablo Gaviria Saldaña granted his Municipal Councilors Antonio Maya de Brito and Agustín Cauper Videira the Title of Founders of the City of Pucallpa.
+Pucallpa.
+Traditional history estimates that the founding of Pucallpa was on October 13, 1888, which coincides with its jubilee week, a festival of that city.
+The identity of the founder is discussed by the municipality, since the honor is attributed to three people: the Peruvian Eduardo del Águila Tello (born in San Martín) or the Brazilians Agustín Cáuper Videira and Antonio Maya de Brito, who, although unknown, are popular today.
+At the moment, a fixed founding date has not been established, because it was not the product of an act of settlement, but rather of a gradual process of population and cantonment of settlers.
+Oral sources indicate that, starting in the 1850s, the first settlers began to arrive in this town, although a small native settlement already existed.

 From the 1880s through the 1920s a railway project to connect Pucallpa with the rest of the country via the Ferrocarril Central Andino was started and dropped several times until it was finally abandoned.
 Pucallpa's isolation finally ended in 1945 with the completion of a highway to Lima through Tingo Maria.
 The highway allowed the commercialization of regional products to the rest of the country, thus improving the economic outlook of the region and its capital, Pucallpa.
 However, the heavy rainfalls of the Amazon rainforest remain a problem as they erode the highway and can even undermine it by causing flash floods.
 Pucallpa is served by air through the Captain Rolden International Airport and by river through its port Pucallpillo near the center of the city.
 During the high water season, the floating ports of La Hoyada and Puerto Italia are used for riverine communications.
 Pucallpa is connected by road to Lima via Huánuco and Cerro de Pasco.
 The San Lorenzo Megaport Project proposes to connect Lima with the Atlantic via a rail connection to Pucallpa and the Amazon.

+Numerous projects were made and completed in the 2000s which helped improve life in Pucallpa.

 Geography

+Pucallpa occupies 0.05% of the province of Coronel Portillo, which represents almost 15% of the original district.
+The comparison between the years 1975 and 2010 shows that the urban area was annexed irregularly.
+The city borders the district of Campoverde and neighboring villages starting from Puerto Callao.

 Climate

-Pucallpa has a tropical monsoon climate (Köppen: Am).